 Careers In Podiatry

-One of the great benefits of working as a Podiatrist is the flexible and varied employment opportunities.
-A Podiatry degree can lead the way to a wide range of roles providing full and part time opportunities.
+One of the great benefits of Podiatry is the flexible and varied career opportunities.
+A Podiatry degree is a golden ticket career that can lead to a wide range of roles and a life time of opportunities!

 As a qualified Podiatrist the following are all possible: